-- (f) The garrison will maintain the WBS at the Fund Center level 4 hierarchy and add lines below your fund center.
-Garrison manages data to meet garrison requirement (code changes, line of accounting, funded program, etc.).
-In the WBS, only one individual can be in the WBS making changes at the same time. - (7) RC Movement.
-In accordance with FMG, movement of RC units from Home Station (HS) to Mobilization Station (MS) and return is an incremental cost funded by AMC (ASC or IMCOM).
-AMC/ASC will fund charter bus/air transportation.
-For the individual travel option, IMCOM will fund via the OCO TCS fund cite on the orders or through DTS depending on the mission. - (8) Home Station support.
-In accordance with FMG, HS support is coordinated with the designated MFGI.
-IMCOM provides HS meals and lodging for those outside the Home Station Commute Radius per JTR and FMG.
-Fund HS meals and lodging with PTL F1M.
-OCO funds will be used only for OCO Direct and OCO Enduring operations.
-Base funds should be used for legacy overseas contingency operations support (not OCO Direct OFS/OIR or OCO Enduring OSS/HOA/GTMO). - b.
+- b.
 Base-to-OCO (BTO).
-Specific execution guidance will be provided if Congress approves BTO funds in FY20. - c.
+Specific execution guidance will be provided if Congress approves BTO funds in FY21. - c.
 European Deterrence Initiative (EDI).
-IMCOM will receive OCO EDI funds in FY20.
+IMCOM will receive OCO EDI funds in FY21.
 Execution guidance is provided in Appendix D, Tab 1.
-Use WBS S.0069822 for EDI cost capture.
+Use WBS S.0075289 for EDI cost capture (OCONUS Only).
+MFGI execution for TCS/HSM&L Support uses WBS S.0075296 with PTL F1E.
 Do not use Internal Orders or Cost Centers.
-Use base ISR in Attr#2, ABN (Non-Pay) or ABP (Pay) for EDI Rotational Forces Support in Attr#3, and use APN (Non-Pay) or APP (Pay) for APS-2 build or support in Attr#3. - d.
+Use the base ISR in Attr#2, ABN (Non-Pay) or ABP (Pay) for EDI Rotational Forces Support in Attr#3, and use APN (Non-Pay) or APP (Pay) for APS-2 build or support in Attr#3. - d.
 Base for OCO (BFO).
 For previous recurring OCO funded Program Target Lines (PTL) in SAG 131 F1B, F1C, F1K, & F1Q (for RC Mobilization/Demobilization support), also known as Base for OCO or BFO, refer back to G357 section 4 Mobilization Support ISR 901 MDEP QNMG for guidance.
 See Appendix D, Tab 1 for execution details.
 Use WBS S.0069821 for F1B, S.0069820 for F1C, S.0069818 for F1K, and S.0069787 for F1Q. - e.
 Pay.
 If any payroll or labor charges will be funded with OCO or EDI, ensure that the correct code combinations provided in Appendix D, Tab 1 are used to capture the expenses, otherwise no properly aligned cost data can be captured.
 Use the HQs created WBS structure for payroll expenses.
 Do not use internal orders or cost centers.
 Within the WBS structure at the fund center level, garrison decides how to identify line items (e.g. position, personnel or other).
-Ensure other applicable feeder pay systems reflect appropriate code (PTL/FCA/MDEP) combination as needed. - f.
-Department of Defense Expeditionary Civilian (DoD-EC), formerly known as the Civilian Expeditionary Workforce (CEW) program.

-- (1) Per Department of the Army Financial Management Guidance for Mobilization and Deployments (FMG) and/or DoD-EC program, the Supporting Command will fund the base salary and benefits portion of any of their civilian(s) selected for deployment. - (2) The Supported Command will fund incremental costs incident to deployment to include overtime, danger pay, post differential, premium pay, and TDY/TCS costs for pre-deployment training and deployment.
-Per USFOR-A Pub 1-06 (3 April 2017) chapter 14, "the home station may request reimbursement of incremental costs incident to the deployment, to include premium pay, travel, TDY/TCS, pre-deployment training, etc.) - (3) Reimbursement requests from the garrison will be submitted to IMCOM G8 & G1 POCs for review and submission.
-Use the Cost Estimate worksheet at Appendix C and attach selection letter to the e-mail.
-Request for reimbursement should be submitted each FY. - (a) IMCOM G8 OCO POC, Leota Hidalgo, (210) 466-0755, leota.a.hidalgo.civ@mail.mil.
+Ensure other applicable feeder pay systems reflect appropriate code (PTL/FCA/MDEP) combination as needed. - f .
+Department of Defense Expeditionary Civilian (DoD-EC), formerly known as the Civilian Expeditionary Workforce (CEW) program. - (1) Per Department of the Army Financial Management Guidance for Mobilization and Deployments (FMG) and/or DoD-EC program, the Supporting Command will fund the base salary and benefits portion of any of their civilian(s) selected for deployment. - (2) DAG1 consolidated the process and J1/J8 are no longer in the process of validating or funding.
+Per MFR 14 October 2020 from DAPE-ECW, certain expenses associated with AECW deployments may be reimbursed with OCO funds.
+Request for reimbursement of incremental costs incident to deployment include: - (a) Travel, premium pay (overtime, Sunday, holiday, night differential), and overseas allowances (foreign post differential, danger pay).
+Note that funding base salary costs of the deployed civilian remains the responsibility of the employing command.